Master of Arts in Counseling

 Lakeland also offers a non-degree seeking category for those wishing to strengthen an existing major, develop a new area of interest, or complete professional requirements.

-The The Master of Arts in Counseling (M.A.C.) degree is currently offered at all of Lakeland College Centers, and through Lakeland College Online™.
+The The Master of Arts in Counseling (M.A.C.) degree is currently offered at all of Lakeland University Centers, and through Lakeland College Online™.
 Most courses are also offered BlendEd®.

 Name: Jacquelyn Hunt

 Hometown: Madison, Wis.